-In this article, we explain how to build a personal brand on LinkedIn in weeks with a time investment of just 17 minutes daily.
+We’ll explain how to build a personal brand on LinkedIn in weeks with an investment of just 17 minutes daily.
 Read on to find out more.

 Personal branding helps you build a professional reputation.
 Connecting with people with similar interests increases your online visibility and improves your chances of being noticed by potential employers and business partners.